Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Relationship between the Neutral Gas and Associated Galaxies

 In total, we have three kinematic measurements of the neutral gas at $z \sim 0.45$.
-Two velocities are derived directly from the components of the initial ASKAP detection (\autoref{fig:HI_1610}) and a third by proxy using the low-ionisation metal absorption lines \ion{Na}{i} and \ion{Ca}{ii} (\autoref{fig:Ca_Na_profiles}).
+Two velocities are derived directly from the components of the initial ASKAP detection (Fig. \ref{fig:HI_1610}), and a third by proxy using the low-ionisation metal absorption lines \ion{Na}{i} and \ion{Ca}{ii} (Fig. \ref{fig:Ca_Na_profiles}).
 Due to the overlap in redshift between the ASKAP \ion{H}{i} detection and component `1' from the MUSE spectra, they are likely tracing the same gas.
 We henceforth only consider the $21$-cm components because ASKAP has a significantly better velocity resolution of $5.7$ km s$^{-1}$ at $z_{\rm abs} = 0.4503$ compared to $\sim 110$ km s$^{-1}$ at $7000$ \AA \ for MUSE.
-If the metal lines are indeed tracing the neutral gas, the distinct components seen in the radio are possibly not resolved in the MUSE data and hence, appear as a single component.
-The three components will be henceforth referred to as 1a, 1b and 2 in order of increasing redshift and their properties are listed in \autoref{tab:Components Summary}.
+If the metal lines are indeed tracing the neutral gas, the distinct components seen in the ASKAP data are possibly not resolved in the MUSE data and hence, appear as a single component.
+The three components will be henceforth referred to as 1a, 1b and 2 in order of increasing redshift.
+Their properties are listed in \autoref{tab:Components Summary}.

-With the relevant neutral gas velocities identified and associated galaxies analysed, we can now try to understand the relationship between the gas and surrounding group.
-In \autoref{fig:1D_keymap}, the impact parameters and redshifts of galaxies A, B, X and Y are compared to the velocities of the gas seen in absorption by both ASKAP and MUSE.
+With the relevant neutral gas velocities identified, and associated galaxies analysed, we can now try to understand the relationship between the gas and surrounding galaxies.
+In Fig. \ref{fig:1D_keymap}, the impact parameters and redshifts of galaxies A, B, X and Y are compared to the velocities of the gas seen in absorption by both ASKAP and MUSE.
 Galaxies A and B have the smallest projected separations to the absorber and are closest to it in velocity space.
 Since the $21$-cm absorber detected with ASKAP has DLA-equivalent column density, there are restrictions on which galaxies are directly related to the neutral gas in front of the quasar.
 The characteristic radius of $21$-cm DLA sources is estimated to be less than $20$ kpc from studies at lower redshift \citep{Borthakur2016, Reeves2016, Curran2016, Dutta2017}, constraining the source of the \ion{H}{i} to be at a similar impact parameter.
-We hence exclude galaxies X and Y from having a direct relation to the DLA given their large projected separation ($136$ and $189$ kpc respectively) compared to galaxies A and B, which have impact parameters $< 20$ kpc.
+We hence exclude galaxies X and Y from having a direct relationship with the DLA.
+They have large projected separations ($136$ and $189$ kpc respectively) compared to galaxies A and B, which have impact parameters $< 20$ kpc.
 Further discussion revolves around this pair of galaxies nearest the quasar sightline.